wyrzyk/db-replica/docs/circuit-breaker.md

 If the circuit breaker doesn't allow to create a new `DualConnection`, the `DualConnection#Builder` will return main the connection provided by `ConnectionProvider`.

-Every call to the database goes through `CircuitBreaker#handle` method. `CircuitBreaker` is responsible for executing the call by invoking `SqlCall#call` or `SqlRun#run` method and handling the exceptions.
+Every call to the database goes through `DualCall` implementation. `DualCall` is responsible for executing the call by invoking `SqlCall#call`. `DualCall` can affect `CircuitBreaker` state while handling the exceptions.